adampetrie/waterparks/ontario/_water-parks/cedar-park-resort.md

 ### Hours of Operation

-Cedar Park Resort is open from early June through to Labour Day for day use.
-The trailer park is open from May 1 to October 1 for camping.
+Cedar Park Resort is open June 16 Monday to Thursday from 10am to 4pm and Friday to Sunday from 10am to 7pm Starting July 1st to Sepetmber 5th from 10am to 6pm Monday to Thursday and Friday to Sunday from 10am to 7pm.

 Visit [Cedar Park Resort's Hours](http://www.cedarparkresort.ca/hours.php) for complete information.

 ### Location